Citrix Virtual Apps and Desktops

 • ShareFile data that is synced to users’ sessions.

-• Data that might be created or copied by a session user or any applications users might install inside the session.
+• Data that might be created or copied by a session user or any applications users may install inside the session.

-• If you select the Disk cache size check box and the Memory allocated to cache check box, temporary data is initially written to the memory cache.
-When the memory cache reaches its configured limit (the Memory allocated to cache value), the oldest data is moved to the temporary data cache disk.
+• Configuring the write-back cache with a disk cache and no memory cache is removed.
+To enable a cache for temporary data, we recommend selecting Disk cache size (GB) and Memory allocated to cache (MB) and specifying a size greater than 0 for the memory cache.
+Temporary data is initially written to the memory cache.
+When the memory cache reaches its configured limit, the oldest data is moved to the temporary data cache disk.

 Important:

-• You cannot change the cache values in a machine catalog after the machine is created.
+• You cannot change the cache values in a machine catalog after it is created.

 This page does not appear when you are creating Remote PC Access catalogs.